Hesham-Salama/Processes_monitor_watch/README.md

 This is a multi-threaded monitor processes program in python to watch for the started and killed processes in python.

-I didn't find any sufficient resources about this so I uploaded this program.
+I didn't find sufficient resources about this so I uploaded this program.

+Credits to this guy for some resources: https://github.com/MinhazAbtahi/

 Just some license agreement stuff: